First French War of Religion (1562–1563): Manoeuvrers

 With the successful conclusion of the Rouen siege, Guise planned first to march further into Normandy and drive the English from their hold of Le Havre.
 However, on 8 November, Condé emerged from Orléans and made a thrust towards Paris with the support of the recently returned d'Andelot and his mercenaries.
 In total the rebel army numbered around 20,000.
-Shortly before he departed, a Protestant minister urged him to purge his army of 'thieves and fornicators' so that they might avoid god's wrath.
-The first town on the path to Paris was Pithiviers which was conquered on 11 November, with the garrison being spared for their having surrendered while the priests of the town were executed.
-The sieur de Gonnor was dispatched by Catherine to treat with Condé and he arrived at the Protestant camp at Pithiviers, offering acceptance of the Protestant's religious demands in return for the prince assuring the kingdom would be rid of Germans and the English.
-Assurances were demanded however, and nothing came of the proposal.
-In Thompson's estimation the negotiations were not undertaken in good faith.
+Shortly before he departed, a Protestant minister urged him to purge his army of "thieves and fornicators" so that they might avoid god's wrath.
+The first town on the path to Paris was Pithiviers, which was conquered on 11 November, with the garrison being spared for their having surrendered while the priests of the town were executed.
+The sieur de Gonnor was dispatched by Catherine to treat with Condé and he arrived at the Protestant camp at Pithiviers, offering acceptance of the Protestants' religious demands in return for the prince assuring the kingdom would be rid of Germans and the English.
+Assurances were demanded, however, and nothing came of the proposal.
+In Thompson's estimation, the negotiations were not undertaken in good faith.
 The army returned to the advance and succeeded in capturing Étampes (an important grain depot) on 13 November and Montlhéry.
-This accomplished Condé looked to capture Corbeil, beginning a siege of the settlement on 16 November.
-Corbeil was however strongly defended, with command led by Saint-André (who had rushed into Corbeil before the Protestants could close the siege lines) and this slowed Condé's progress.
-Condé was also slowed by his armies propensity for sacking every village on the approaches to Paris.
+This accomplished, Condé looked to capture Corbeil, beginning a siege of the settlement on 16 November.
+Corbeil was, however, strongly defended, with command led by Saint-André (who had rushed into Corbeil before the Protestants could close the siege lines) and this slowed Condé's progress.
+Condé was also slowed by his army's propensity for sacking every village on the approaches to Paris.

 Negotiations were undertaken once more a little while later, largely in service of slowing Condé's advance.
 These took place at the port Langlois and in a mill in the faubourg Saint-Marceau.
 The talks were conducted between the Constable for the royalists and his nephew Coligny for the rebels.

-On 27 November Coligny led the vanguard of the rebel army in an attempted surprise attack on the Parisian faubourgs of Saint-Marceau and Saint-Victor, however it was easily rebuffed.
-With this a failure an attempt to surround the capital was undertaken in the final days of November.
+On 27 November Coligny led the vanguard of the rebel army in an attempted surprise attack on the Parisian faubourgs of Saint-Marceau and Saint-Victor; however, it was easily rebuffed.
+With this a failure, an attempt to surround the capital was undertaken in the final days of November.
 Porcien established himself at Gentilly, Genlis with the infantry at Montrouge and Vaugirard, Coligny and Condé at Arcueil and the German mercenaries at Cachan.
 The royalists refused battle and instead returned to negotiations designed to buy time to build further forces.
-Resolving to initiate the fight themselves, Coligny decided to undertake another night-time assault on 5 December, however as with the prior attempt at this plan, the force got lost in the dark and dawn broke, therefore the plan was called off.
+Resolving to initiate the fight themselves, Coligny decided to undertake another night-time assault on 5 December; however, as with the prior attempt at this plan, the force got lost in the dark and dawn broke; therefore, the plan was called off.
 A further plan for battle on 6 December was called off after Condé began to fear that Genlis had revealed the plans of attack to the royalists in the city.
-Instead of planning further assaults it was agreed among the rebel Protestant leadership to withdraw from the city.
+Instead of planning further assaults, it was agreed among the rebel Protestant leadership to withdraw from the city.